 has been tattooing professionally since the fall of 1998 but an artist all of my life.
-I was nothing more than a punk as a kid and I started getting into trouble really young.
+I was nothing more than a punk ass kid and I started getting into trouble really young.
 I really don’t know why I chose tattooing as a career it just happened, all i wanted to do with my life was to create art.
-I think the first time i was interested in tattooing, I was around fourteen.
-I remember seeing a tattoo on this guy when I was in juvenile hall, I remember this tattoo like it was yesterday and actually I might have been younger than fourteen.
+I think the first time i was interested in tattooing was around fourteen.
+I remember seeing a tattoo on this guy when I was in juvenile hall.
+I remembered this tattoo like it was yesterday and actually I might have been younger than fourteen.
 This guy had a gigantic skull with flames on his ribs.
-I remember seeing it thinking it was so awesome but that I could do better.
+I remember seeing it and thinking it was so awesome, but that I could do better.
 At that point I told myself that it was something I had to do.
 I made up my mind, that I was going to become a tattooist.
 All I wanted to do from that point on was to learn how to tattoo.
 So i guess you can say the career landed into my lap but it still took some time for it to happen.
 I started to get allot of tattoos when I was 16-17 years old.
 Charlie Roberts did some of my early tattoos.
 At the time I was working for my dad doing architecture, drawing conceptual sketches and painting murals part time.
 I went out and bought a tattoo magazine because Charlie and Bob Roberts were in it.
 Looking through it, I found an ad of Dennis Dwyers tattoo kits.
 I soon ordered a set of machines.
 About a week later I ran into Diamond Dave Rothburg owner of Body & Soul Tattoo.
 After talking for a bit, I showed him my sketchbooks and some pictures of murals i have done.
 He must have liked them, because he took me on as an apprentice Soon after.
 Now at that time I was working full time with my dad (7am-11am) then at the shop (noon-6/8pm).
 After work I attended night school at Pasadena Art Institute and soon after Cal Arts.
 I hardly slept for six months to a year.
 Finally I was making enough money to work at the shop full time and I never looked back.

 —So I was apprenticed by Diamond Dave Rothburg, out of Body and Soul Tattoo in Sherman Oaks, Ca. I tattooed at Body and Soul until December of 1999 when I moved to Seattle, WA.
 I was in a bad place in my life at that time and i had to move on to keep my sanity.
 So Seattle it was, I worked at Greenlake and Lynwood tattoo studios until late April of 2000.
 After leaving Greenlake, I got a two-week guest spot at Top Tattoo in Seattle.
 I had so much fun there with the crew and learned more and more every day i was working.
 They gave me an opportunity to stay even after the two weeks were up.
 I left Top Tattoo in December of 2000 and went on my own self fulfilling journey traveling through parts of Europe including France and England to further my study of the most unique art forms from oil painting to body art. (painting in the skin – tatouage – and as we call it in the west tattooing.)